Skip to content

 Let's start with what the research actually shows:

-98% of consumers read online reviews for local businesses before making a purchase decision (BrightLocal, 2024).
-That's not a typo -nearly everyone checks reviews first.
+97% of consumers read online reviews for local businesses before making a purchase decision, according to BrightLocal's 2026 Local Consumer Review Survey.
+Nearly everyone checks reviews first.

-But here's what most business owners miss: 89% of consumers also read the business's responses to those reviews.
+But here's what most business owners miss: customers are not only scanning star ratings.
+BrightLocal also found that recency, consistent sentiment, high star ratings, and whether the owner has responded all affect trust.
 Your replies aren't just for the reviewer.
 They're for every future customer deciding whether to trust you.

 More data points worth knowing: